European Travel and the Coronavirus

 Follow the train signs, which will lead you (via escalators and an elevated tunnel) to the Stazione Ferroviaria or railroad station, which is in the same direction as the parking garages and the Hilton airport hotel.

-3. Buy a ticket.
-You can purchase biglietti from the green Trenitalia ticket machines, at the biglietteria or ticket counter, or--even more conveniently--at the newsstand/tobacconist in the station (shown above).
+3. You can purchase biglietti from the green Trenitalia ticket machines, at the biglietteria or ticket counter, or--even more conveniently--at the newsstand/tobacconist in the station (shown above).

 The ticket machines and the railroad's ticket counter accept credit cards; at the newsstand, where customers are likely to be in a hurry, we'd suggest paying the €14 fare in cash.

-Be sure to validate your ticket by inserting it in one of the yellow stamping machines on or near the platforms.
-If you're caught riding the train with an unstamped ticket, you can be slapped with a fine of €50 (payable on the spot) plus the standard fare.
+Be sure to validate your ticket by inserting it in one of the machines on or near the platforms.
+If you're caught riding the train with an unvalidated ticket, you can be slapped with a fine of €50 (payable on the spot) plus the standard fare.

 The Leonardo Express is a single-level train with a distinctive livery and the name "Leonardo Express" painted on the cars.
 All carriages are first class, so you can board by any door.
 (If the door is closed, press the round button to open it.)